What's it like to negotiate with Iran? We asked people who have done it

 In 2015, patience led to a deal

-The talks in 2015, led by Secretary of State John Kerry and Iran's Foreign Minister Mohammad Javad Zarif, culminated with a marathon 19-day session in Vienna to finish the deal, says Jon Finer, a former U.S. deputy national security adviser in the Biden administration.
+The talks in 2015, led by Secretary of State John Kerry and Iran's then-Foreign Minister Mohammad Javad Zarif, culminated with a marathon 19-day session in Vienna to finish the deal, says Jon Finer, a former U.S. deputy national security adviser in the Biden administration.
 Finer was involved in the negotiations as Kerry's chief of staff.
-He said his boss's patience "was a huge asset" in getting the deal to the finish line, he said.
+He said his boss's patience "was a huge asset" in getting the deal to the finish line.

 "They're just maddeningly difficult," he said.
 "You need to go back at the same issue 10 or 12 times over weeks or months to make any progress."

-Even so, Finer called the Iranian negotiators "extremely capable" — noting that, unlike the U.S., they often lacked expert advisers "just outside the room," yet still mastered the details of nuclear weapons, nuclear materials and U.S. sanctions.
+Even so, Finer described the Iranian negotiators as "extremely capable" — noting that, unlike the U.S., they often lacked expert advisers "just outside the room," yet still mastered the details of nuclear weapons, nuclear materials and U.S. sanctions.

 "They were also negotiating not in their first language," Finer added.
 "The documents were all negotiated in English, and they were hundreds of pages long with detailed annexes."